MAPFRE

 This personalized approach benefits customers by providing tailored offers that potentially meet their needs more effectively and at lower costs.
 Simultaneously, insurers can optimize their risk portfolios.
 By aligning policies more precisely with real risks, insurers can mitigate overexposure to high-risk claims and enhance overall profitability.

 An example of the application of digital twins can be found at CESVIMAP, MAPFRE’s R&D center.
-In collaboration with SIMULYTIC, a startup within the Siemens group, this center uses digital twins to simulate various scenarios and evaluate the potential risk of motor vehicles.
-This initiative allows for the assessment of real risks within a metaverse, as well as reducing costs and time to market in advanced levels of autonomous driving.
+In collaboration with SIMULYTIC, a startup within the Siemens group, this center is working with digital twins to simulate different scenarios and predict the potential risk of autonomous vehicles that are developing traffic tests in different real environments.
+The initiative allows to analyze in advance, what could happen in these environments in situations for which there is no real history.

 “One of the most critical aspects of vehicle claims management is determining their cause; it is essential to know how the accident happened,” says José Antonio Maurenza, head of the traffic accident reconstruction department at CESVIMAP.
 “As MAPFRE’s R&D center, we use digital twins, leveraging laser technology (3D laser scanners), mobile devices with lidar sensors, drones, and photographs to construct these twins.
 This technology enables us to work in low visibility areas — such as garages after a fire — and create simulations that accurately depict the analyzed incident,” he adds.